onefloid/barabend-api/README.md

 # Barabend

-This is the source code for the API behind barabend.com.
-Barabend.com provides the user with a lot of usefull information about bars.
+This is the source code for the API behind <barabend.com>. <Barabend.com> provided the user with a lot of usefull information about bars.
 The backend is written in Perl and uses the Webframework Mojolicious.

-Docs

-API Documentation available under https://barabend.com/api

 ## Prerequesits